UMM-CSci-3601/intro-to-git/README.md

 This will be an in-lab exercise where we'll experience several of the key features of the `git` version control system, and the GitHub repository hosting service.
-We'll provide command line means of accomplishing the various tasks in this lab, and will also provide info on how to accomplishing things using IntelliJ's IDEA software development tools since IDEA is what we'll be'll using this semester.
-IDEA provides ways to interact with GitHub without leaving the IDE using menu options in the version control system (VCS) menu.
-There's nothing magic about IDEA here, and almost any reasonable software editor or development environment like [Eclipse][eclipse] or [Atom][atom] provides similar support for `git` commands.
+We'll provide command line means of accomplishing the various tasks in the first part of this lab.
+For the second part of the lab, we'll provide info on how to use GitKraken along with Visual Studio Code (VS Code) since those tools will be part of our primary workflow this semester.
+VS Code provides ways to interact with GitHub without leaving the IDE using various menu options.
+There's nothing magic about VS Code here, and almost any reasonable software editor or development environment like [IDEA][idea], [Eclipse][eclipse], or [Atom][atom] provides similar support for `git` commands.
+We use GitKraken to interact with `git` and GitHub because we find it quite helpful for understanding what's going on, and we use VS Code for handling merge conflicts because it provides some very nice support for that.

 :bangbang: While in most labs it will be fine for groups to move ahead at their own pace, in this lab we'd like people to keep together